cseanburns/journal-issues/manuscript.md

 those print-based workflows within a digital environment.
-The open access movement is concerned with making the journal article and other traditional scholarly end products more accessible.
+The open access movement is concerned with making the journal article and other traditional scholarly outputs more accessible.
-The open science movement is an attempt to make the entire research process more transparent.
+The open science movement goes further.
+It is an attempt to make
+the entire research process more transparent.
-This is done by disseminating and communicating as much of the work flow as possible, which was not possible in the print era.
+This is done by disseminating and communicating as much of the workflow as possible, which was not possible at scale in the print era.
-Although there have always been barriers to access, the goal of publishing research has long been fundamentally communicative and about knowledge sharing.
+Although there have always been barriers to access, the goal of publishing research has long been fundamentally communicative and about knowledge sharing (even if the incentives have presided elsewhere).
 The promise with digital technologies is to provide access to more of the research process than analog technologies could in the print era.